semantic-release/semantic-release/README.md

 ## How does it work?

-Meaningful conventions.
 Instead of dumping [lols](http://whatthecommit.com/) into our commit messages, we can take some time to think about what we changed in the codebase and write it down.
 Following formalized conventions it this then possible to not only generate a helpful changelog, but to determine whether a new version should be released.

 This module ships with the [AngularJS Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit), but you can [define your own](https://github.com/boennemann/semantic-release/wiki/commit-analysis).